Sethmr/SwiftySwitch/README.md

 # SwiftySwitch
 A Customizable Switch for the Storyboard.<br>
+Feel free to submit issues for requests if you want me to add any features!<br><br>
 ![Screenshot](https://github.com/Sethmr/SwiftySwitch/blob/master/SwiftySwitch/Switches.png)<br>
 # Use:<br>
 1. In order to use SwiftySwitch, drag SwiftySwitch.swift into your project.<br><br>